Supervisor of the Year

 Supervisor of the Year region-level semi-finalists submit part II application online.

-A panel of independent reviewers with representatives from each CORE region selects one supervisor from each CORE region and the Shelby County-Municipals region to advance as a finalist to the interview process.
+Scoring committee selects one principal from each CORE region and the Shelby County-Municipals region to advance as a finalist to the interview process.

-Announcement of the nine Supervisor of the Year finalists will be made.
+Announcement of the nine Supervisor of the Year finalists.

-Principal of the Year and Supervisor of the Year recognition event will be held in Nashville.
+Principal and Supervisor of the Year recognition event in Nashville.

 Application Resources